top of page

 Therapy can help you understand the underlying causes of your OCD symptoms and develop strategies for managing them.
 Your therapist can work with you to identify the thoughts and beliefs that are driving your compulsions, and help you develop alternative ways of thinking and responding to your fears.
 They can also help you gradually expose yourself to situations or triggers that normally trigger your OCD symptoms, so you can learn to tolerate the anxiety and resist the urge to perform compulsions.

 It's important to remember that change won't happen overnight, and that recovery from OCD is a process.
 However, with patience, persistence, and the right support, you can learn to manage your symptoms and regain control over your life.
-So if you're struggling with OCD and feeling like you can't do your compulsions, know that help is available and that you don't have to suffer alone.

 I'm a bad person for having these thoughts and urges.
 If I do not listen to them, I am responsible for the bad things that will happen.